 Environment

-Demos nodes use a .env file and a few additional configuration files to provide a customizable and replicable setup.
+Demos nodes use a.env file and a few additional configuration files to provide a customizable and replicable setup.

 For convenience, a precompiled .env file is already included.

-In most cases, you won't need to edit it — just double-check that the listed ports are free on your system.
-Besides the ones listed, Demos nodes also launch a Postgres Docker container that listens by default on port 5332 (you'll see how to change this in the next chapter).
+Besides the ones listed, Demos nodes also launch a Postgres Docker container that listens by default on port 5332 (you’ll see how to change this in the next chapter).

 Keys

-To generate your initial keypair, simply run:
+To generate your initial keypair, simply run:./run

 The node will crash due to a missing peerlist (expected at this stage), but it will create a file named like publickey_1234567890 inside your node directory.